RWS/studio-api-docs/apiconcepts/translationmemory/looping_through_translation_memories.md

 ```
 ***

-Then, traverse the field values of each TU in order to ascertain whether there is a *Customer* field value *Microsoft*.
+Then inspect the field values of each TU to determine whether *Customer* equals *Microsoft*.

 # [C#](#tab/tabid-6)
 ```cs